 2. All helpers working more than 20 hours a week receive a 50% price discount on first-quality produce and free second-quality produce.
 Helpers working under 20 hours a week receive a 20% discount on first-quality produce.

-3. On-farm shared housing in a large house or two bedroom apartment at reasonable rent is a possibility if there is space available.
+3. On-farm shared housing in a large house at reasonable rent is a possibility if there is space available.
 Rent includes heat, A/C, trash, water, and wifi.

 4. 401(k) plan with matching employer contributions is available for helpers who work a minimum of 1000 hours and are employed for at least a year.

 5. Long-term disability coverage is provided for full-time helpers who work at NSO for a year or more.